granumignis/PaperDelivery2000/README.md

 	 - http://whereiputmystuff.com/paperdelivery2000/Downloads
  - Clone this repository and open it in the Godot Engine IDE to run or Export
  - Can't play it? :(
- 	- View the demonstration video at http://www.whereiputmystuff.com/paperdelivery2000/PaperDelivery2000_Demonstration_Video.mp4
+ 	- View the demonstration video at http://www.whereiputmystuff.com/paperdelivery2000/PaperDelivery2000_Demonstration_Video.mp4 (Out of Date)

 ## HOW TO PLAY: INPUT